edhowland/vish/Bugs.md

 In that case, the frames.peek.ctx wil be nil or undefined method call.

 The solution would to

+There should be a compile time semantic check phase Invoked whenever vish -c, vish or ivs is invoked

+### Compile time checks

+- Bare return inside loop frame - should be break
+- Arity match of known functions
+- Empty function/lambda bodies - will output Ruby:nil BAD!!!

 - Completely refactor ctx.stack to internal to CodeInterpreter and removed from Context.
 - or, search backword in fr.reverse.find {|f| f.kind_of?
 MainFrame }